ribbybibby/ssl_exporter/README.md

 Identify instances that have failed to create a valid SSL connection:

     ssl_https_connect_success == 0

+## Client authentication
+The exporter optionally supports client authentication, which can be toggled on by providing the `--tls.client-auth` flag.
+By default, it will use the host system's root CA bundle and attempt to use `./cert.pem` and `./key.pem` as the client certificate and key, respectively.
+You can override these defaults with `--tls.cacert`, `--tls.cert` and `--tls.key`.

+If you do enable client authentication, keep in mind that the certificate will be passed to all targets, even those that don't necessarily require client authentication.
+I'm not sure what the implications of that are but I think you'd probably want to avoid passing a certificate to an unrelated server.

+Also, if you want to scrape targets with different client certificate requirements, you'll need to run different instances of the exporter for each.
+This seemed like a better approach than overloading the exporter with the ability to pass different certificates per-target.

 ## Limitations
 I've only exported a subset of the information you could extract from a certificate.
 It would be simple to add more, for instance organisational information, if there's a need.